AcesFullOfKings/List-Viewbots/README.md

     threshold=x
     channel=x

 where x is the desired threshold/channel.
-If no config file is present, or if the lines inside it are badly formatted, the default values below will apply:
+If no config file is present, or if the lines inside it are badly formatted or absent, the default values below will apply:

     threshold=75
     channel=valkia